SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 ```

 ##### Infrastructure projects
 Infrastructure can vary wildly from one solution to the next, both in terms of content and scope.
-Often it will be used to store configuration information.
+Often an infrastructure project will be used to store configuration information.
 ```
 SFA.DAS.*.Infrastructure
 SFA.DAS.*.Infrastructure.UnitTests
 ```
+Examples of things infrastructure projects can contain are:
+* Clients
+* Configuration
+* Extensions
+* Helpers
+* Services

 ##### Jobs projects
-Use these projects for any scheduled tasks that need to run on a server.
+Use these projects for any scheduled tasks that need to run in an environment.
 ```
 SFA.DAS.*.Jobs
 SFA.DAS.*.Jobs.UnitTests